Interlibrary Loan Services

 ILL requests are processed on business days.
 Expect articles to arrive within 7 business days and mailed materials within 14 business days.
 There are many factors related to how quickly you will receive your ILL requests (how many libraries own the material, where the material is traveling from, etc.); so all time frames are approximate.
 Please contact ILL to inquire about specific requests.

 - All articles are posted in PDF format.
-Patrons will receive an email with a link to log in to RivILL, where articles will be available to view for 60 days.
-If you need access to the article for more than 60 days, save to your home computer or P Drive at the University.
+Patrons will receive an email with a link to log in to RivILL, where articles will be available to view for 30 days or up to five times.
+If you need access to the article for more than 30 days or more than five times, save to your home computer or University OneDrive.